ajsushanth/Exam-Management-System/README.md

 ## Getting Started

-Follow the instructions below to get started with the Exam Management System:
+Follow the instructions below to get started with the Login and registration system:

 1. Clone this repository to your local machine: